“The Mists of Time- Sources for Medieval and Early Modern Genealogy” – by Dr Nick Barratt – a Zoom Meeting

 Society Members who have consented to receive information by e-mail will find a meeting invitation link, and how to donate the £3 admission, in the E-News sent about 4 days before the meeting.

-Those who do not receive E-News, or who are not Society Members, are welcome to join this meeting and should use this link and select Liaison in the E-mail section to request an invitation.
+Those who do not receive E-News, or who are not Society Members, are welcome to join this meeting and should use this link and select Liaison in the E-mail section to request an invitation link at least 6 hours before the meeting is due to start.